Skip to content

 Between (requires specifying a start and end range)

-• Allow null values Determines if null values are permitted.
+• Allow null values determines if null values are permitted.

-• Check for match Determines if data values align with predefined standards, formats, or reference values to ensure accuracy, consistency, and integrity
+• Check for match determines if data values align with predefined standards, formats, or reference values to ensure accuracy, consistency, and integrity.

 Sample Input